teepanis/siam-quantum/docs/modules/optimize.md

         double *invHessian){ // original inverse of the Hessian
 ```

-This subroutine computes inverse of Hessian matrix using BFBS scheme as explained in the Equation (C.25b) from Szabo & Ostland, _Modern Quantum Chemistry Introduction to Advanced Electronic Structure Theory_.
+This subroutine computes inverse of Hessian matrix using BFGS scheme as explained in the Equation (C.25b) from Szabo & Ostland, _Modern Quantum Chemistry Introduction to Advanced Electronic Structure Theory_.

 Let $\widetilde{G}_{n+1}$ be the inverse of the Hessian for the next iteration, then: